motion/orbit/notes/next.md

 # Nate week of Sep 2

-- swift isnt connecting so defocus isnt working
-- better way to log errors in prod and send logs from prod app automatically
-  - log everything to /Application Support/Orbit/activity.log
+- fix profile peek title bug
+- make peek profile show list a lot better/cleaner
+- during onboard prompt to allow "innocent" logging to help us
-  - have a MenuItem for Report Activity...
+  - find a automatic analytic/logging service for desktop apps
-- searchresults - keep scroll at top of pane makes it possible to move quickly down
-- hstf5
+- fts5
+- deploy https/private.orbit.com with letsencrypt
 - Cosal merged into search and people profiles
 - Signup process that links to real in-cloud db for accounts
 - Attach account to orbit app
 - Start on settings panel
+- searchresults - keep scroll at top of pane makes it possible to move quickly down
   - Move settings over to window
     - General, Appearance
   - Ability to join Orbits
   - Ability to manage your account
-- Platform work
-  - RSS syncer ideate
-  - Generic views you can plug into stream
-  - Start on documentation for building views
+- Ask for survey notification if they use it for a few days...

 # September: